75 Years of Home

 How did it all begin?

-It all started in 1951 with a simple but powerful goal: to help people reconnect across borders and rebuild trust after years of conflict by having them share everyday life.
+It all started in 1951 with a simple but powerful goal: to help people reconnect across borders and rebuild trust after years of conflict.
 75 young Germans were invited to the US to live with a volunteer host family and attend high school for a year.
-The hope was that the students would return home inspired to help rebuild Germany as a democracy, shaped by what they had seen, learned, and lived in the US.
+The hope was that the students would return home inspired to help rebuild Germany as a democracy, shaped by what they had seen, learned, and experienced in the US.
 Dr. Rachel Andresen brought this vision to life, founding YFU and shaping it into the global community it is today.

 Learn more